tlmrgvf/drtd/README.md

 `-g RTTY`.
 The very last parameters to the program should be the decoder specific parameters, like the center frequency.

-For example, to decode a RTTY transmission at 1000 kHz received on the upper sideband at 50 bauds using a shift of 450 Hz, run:
+For example, to decode a RTTY transmission at 1000 Hz received on the upper sideband at 50 bauds using a shift of 450 Hz, run:
 ````shell
 java -jar drtd/drtd.jar -g RTTY 1000 450 50 USB